 Ucluelet is characterised by the beauty of its landscapes and unique natural features including rocky beaches, old growth forests and a rich diversity of wildlife.
-This magnificent setting positioned on the edge of the Pacific Ocean greatly enhances the quality of life in Ucluelet by providing recreation areas, beautiful scenery and a healthy habitat for fish and wildlife.
+This magnificent setting positioned on the edge of the Pacific Ocean greatly enhances the quality of life in Ucluelet by providing recreation areas, beautiful scenery and a healthy habitat for fish, wildlife and humans.